 - Fanservice: Sexy schoolgirls in "Centerfold".
 It appears that sexy schoolgirls are not only a cross-cultural fetish, but a cross-generational one as well.

-- My Girl Is Not a Slut: "Centerfold" - the singer/protaganist of the song is throwing a massive hissy fit over the fact that a girl he knew in HIGH SCHOOL is now a Playboy model
+- My Girl Is Not a Slut: "Centerfold" - the singer/protagonist of the song is throwing a massive hissy fit over the fact that a girl he knew in 'high school' is now a Playboy model.

 - Passing Notes in Class: "Centerfold" mentions "Slipping notes under the desk."

 - Rouge Angles of Satin: "Must of Got Lost" (instead of "must've").
 Blow Your Face Out backtracks this slightly with the use of "Musta" instead.

 - Song Style Shift: "Give it to Me" starts out as a Reggae-influenced shuffle, then abruptly turns into Hard Rock at the bridge, then speeds up as the band trades solos, then the drum-dominated closing section with the band chanting in the background sounds more like junkanoo music than anything else.

 - Spoof Aesop: "No Anchovies, Please": If you eat anchovies, you will be kidnapped and turned into a bowling ball.